Elisabeth Kelan

 Elisabeth Kelan is a German-British academic, executive, researcher and writer and a leading scholar on gender, generations and leadership in organizations.
 She coined the term gender fatigue which refers to organisations difficulties to combat gender discrimination despite recognising its existence.
 Kelan has presented her research at various international institutions and collaborated with numerous organisations.

 She is a professor of leadership and organisation at Essex Business School and director of the International Centre for Women Leaders at Cranfield School of Management.
 She writes for Routledge, at the journal Gender, Work and Organization and the British Journal of Management.
 In 2017, she was voted one of the Most Influential Thinkers by Human Resources Magazine in 2017.

 Early life and education

-Kelan was born in West Germany and earned earned a masters and a PhD from the London School of Economics and Political Science (LSE).
+Kelan was born in West Germany and earned a masters and a PhD from the London School of Economics and Political Science (LSE).

 Career

 Kelan has worked as an Associate Professor in the Department of Management at King's College London, Senior Research Fellow in the Centre for Women in Business at London Business School, and at the Gender Institute of the London School of Economics.

 In 2012, she was a Visiting Professor at Georgetown University.
 In 2017, she was the board of the Women's Empowerment Principles initiative of UN Women and the UN Global Compact and also the Dahlem International Network Professor for Gender Studies 2017–18 at Freie Universität Berlin.